 Table 2 shows the vitamin composition of Monodora myristica seed.
 The concentration of Ascorbic acid or vitamin C (1.6mg/100g) was the highest.
 Another study obtained a higher vitamin C content (243.43mg/100g) (Koche, 2011).
 The low concentration of Vitamin C content recorded in this study could be attributed to the effect of heat during seed processing.
 Sun-drying has been reported to cause a marked decrease in the vitamin content of food material.
 (Thomas and Krishriakumari, 2015).
 Vitamin C is mainly used for the synthesis of collagen, a major protein for building connective tissues (Udeala et al., 1980).
-Also, it is generally antioxidant that enhances iron absorption and is needed for synthesizing some hormones and neurotransmitters (Okwu, 2004).
+Also, it is generally an antioxidant that enhances iron absorption and is needed for synthesizing some hormones and neurotransmitters (Okwu, 2004).

-Riboflafin or Vitamin B2 content of the seeds as reported in this study (0.19mg/100g), is not in line with the previous studies, which reported (0.06mg/100g) (Onimawo et al., 2017) and (0.034mg/100g) (Irvine, 1961).
-Additionally, the niacin or vitamin B3 content obtained in this study (1.12mg/100g) is comparable to 0.75mg/100g reported in previous study by Schauss (1995).
-Thiamine, riboflavin and niacin play key roles as coenzymes in energy yielding metabolism.
+Riboflavin or Vitamin B2 content of the seeds as reported in this study (0.19mg/100g), is not in line with the previous studies, which reported (0.06mg/100g) (Onimawo et al., 2017) and (0.034mg/100g) (Irvine, 1961).
+Additionally, the niacin or vitamin B3 content obtained in this study (1.12mg/100g) is comparable to 0.75mg/100g reported in a previous study by Schauss (1995).
+Thiamine, riboflavin and niacin play key roles as coenzymes in energy-yielding metabolism.
 The recommended dietary allowance (RDA) is 1.1 – 1.2mg for thiamine, 1.1 – 1.3mg for riboflavin and 14 – 16mg for niacin.
 A deficiency of the three vitamins may result in brain damage, poor nervous coordination and disorder in the gastrointestinal tract of affected animals (Riviere et al., 1998).

-Table 3 showed the mineral composition of Monodora myristica seeds.
+Table 3 shows the mineral composition of Monodora myristica seeds.
 This finding is comparable to the observation of Bouba et al., (2012), who reported a calcium content of 375mg/100g and Uhegbu et al., (2011) who reported a calcium content of 297mg/100g in the seed.
 Meanwhile, Ekeanyanwu et al., (2010) and Enabulele et al. (2014) reported calcium contents of 416.0mg/100g and 421.84mg/100g, respectively, in the seed.
 The calcium content found in this study is in line with the report of Okonkwo and Ogu (2014).
 These differences in calcium concentration might be due to the stage of maturity of the seed used, the type and nature of the soil in which the plant was grown and the mode of seed processing.
-Calcium is needed for regulating most internal organs, including the heart and liver and it is needed for the integrity of most physiological function including normal functioning of the heart and skeletal system and of cell membranes, blood clotting, nerve-signal transmission and regulation of enzymes and hormones (Okwu, 2004).
+Calcium is needed for regulating most internal organs, including the heart and liver and it is needed for the integrity of most physiological functions including normal functioning of the heart and skeletal system and of cell membranes, blood clotting, nerve-signal transmission and regulation of enzymes and hormones (Okwu, 2004).
 Calcium is required in the diet in an amount of 100mg or more per day, which implies that less than 100g of this seed is needed to provide the recommended daily intake.

 The magnesium content of the seeds obtained in this study (60mg/100g) is within the range of values (56.32 – 64.52 mg/100g) reported by Ameh et al., (2016), Okonkwo and Ogu (2014) and Ekeanyanwu et al., (2010) but lower than the value (132 mg/100g) previously obtained by (Koche, 2011).
 The variations in magnesium content reported in these studies might be linked to the differences in the method of analysis and environmental factors associated with the plant source.
 Magnesium is required in the plasma and extracellular fluid where it helps maintain osmotic equilibrium.
 Additionally, magnesium is required in many enzyme-catalyzed reactions and prevents some heart disorders and low blood pressure.
 Magnesium and potassium support animal biochemical processes and activate enzymes for carbohydrate metabolism (Okwu, 2004).
 A lack of magnesium is associated with abnormal irritability of muscles.